publicdocs/uscode/assets/md/titles/usc20/us/usc/t20/ch70/schI/ptD/spt1/m__us_usc_t20_s6435.md

                 (iii) afford such children and youth an opportunity to meet challenging State academic standards; and

-            (C) shall be carried out in a manner consistent with [section 6321 of this title][/us/usc/t20/s6321] and part F of this subchapter (as applied to programs and projects under this part).
+            (C) shall be carried out in a manner consistent with [section 6321 of this title][/us/usc/t20/s6321] and part F (as applied to programs and projects under this part).

     (b) __Supplement, not supplant__